 What is Tafelspitz?

-Amusingly, the food much loved by Emperor Franz Joseph was often very basic, with the decoration and complex preparation left to the tableware and napkins.
+Amusingly, the food much loved by Emperor Franz Joseph lacked complexity or finesse, with the decoration and sophistication left to the tableware and napkins.

 Kaiserschmarrn, for example, is basically just shredded pancake.